remscodes/drino/README.md

   queryParams?: URLSearchParams | Record<string, string>;

   // Response type that will be passed into :
-  // - result() callback when using Observer
+  // - `result` callback when using Observer
-  // - then() callback when using Promise
+  // - `then` callback when using Promise
   //
-  // If 'auto' is specified, read will be deducted from "content-type" response header.
+  // If 'auto' is specified, the response type will be inferred from "content-type" response header.
   //
   // default: 'object'
   read?: 'object' | 'string' | 'blob' | 'arrayBuffer' | 'formData' | 'auto' | 'none';